SpeedyWeather/SpeedyWeather.jl/docs/src/parameterizations.md

 new parameterizations have to subtype respectively and which functions and signatures they have to extend.

-Note that the parameterizations are executed in the order of the list above.
-That way, for example, radiation can depend on calculations in large-scale condensation but not vice versa (only at the next time step).
+In general, every parameterization "class" (e.g. convection) is just a *conceptual* class for clarity.
+You can define a custom convection parameterization that acts as a longwave radiation and vice versa.
+This also means that if you want to implement a parameterization that does not fit into any of the "classes" described here you can still implement it under any name and any class.
+From a software engineering perspective they are all the same except that they are executed in the order as outlined in [Pass on to model construction](@ref).
+That's also why below we write for every parameterization "expected to write into `some.array_name`" as this would correspond conceptually to this class, but no hard requirement exists that a parameterization actually does that.

-We start by highlighting some general do's and dont's for parameterization before listing specifics for individual parameterizations.
+We start by highlighting some general do's and don'ts for parameterization before listing specifics for individual parameterizations.

 ## Use `ColumnVariables` work arrays